Arlo Technologies (NYSE:ARLO) Issues Q3 2022 Earnings Guidance

 Arlo Technologies (NYSE:ARLO – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of -$0.17–$0.10 for the period, compared to the consensus EPS estimate of -$0.12.
 The company issued revenue guidance of $125.00 million-$135.00 million, compared to the consensus revenue estimate of $124.39 million.

-Arlo Technologies (NYSE:ARLO – Get Rating) last released its quarterly earnings data on Tuesday, August 9th.
-The company reported $0.01 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.07.
-The firm had revenue of $118.98 million during the quarter, compared to analyst estimates of $110.37 million.
-Arlo Technologies had a negative return on equity of 38.13% and a negative net margin of 8.44%.
-The business’s quarterly revenue was up 20.7% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted ($0.28) earnings per share.
-On average, sell-side analysts predict that Arlo Technologies will post -0.69 earnings per share for the current fiscal year.
+Arlo Technologies (NYSE:ARLO – Get Rating) last issued its earnings results on Tuesday, August 9th.
+The company reported $0.01 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.07.
+Arlo Technologies had a negative net margin of 8.44% and a negative return on equity of 38.13%.
+The business had revenue of $118.98 million for the quarter, compared to analysts’ expectations of $110.37 million.
+During the same quarter in the previous year, the firm posted ($0.28) EPS.
+The business’s revenue for the quarter was up 20.7% compared to the same quarter last year.
+Equities research analysts anticipate that Arlo Technologies will post -0.65 EPS for the current year.

 Insider Activity